Rapper Chika Addresses Critics Of Her Body Positive Calvin Klein Campaign

 Chika Oranika wasn't afraid to strip down to her skivvies to appear in the latest round of Calvin Klein's #MyCalvins ad campaign.
-The 22-year-old rapper is no stranger to the internet; She went viral last autumn for criticising Kanye West's endorsement of right wing commentator Candace Owens.
+The 22-year-old rapper is no stranger to the internet; She went viral last Fall for criticizing Kanye West's endorsement of right wing commentator Candace Owens.
 The best part?
 She did it in a freestyle over his own "Jesus Walks" beat.

 Advertisement